-Foster carers can look after up to three children at once, unless exceptions are made or where there is a bigger group of brothers and sisters.
-The number and age of their own children will help fostering services to advise on the number and age of fostered children they look after.
+They can usually choose to look after up to three children at once, although exceptions are made (for example, where there is a bigger group of brothers and sisters).
+If a foster carer has their own children, a fostering service will consider the number and age of these children before deciding on the number and age of fostered children they can look after.

-As well as providing day-to-day care for children and young people, foster carers are expected to advocate on behalf of the child, support their educational, health and social wellbeing, manage sometimes challenging behaviour, promote contact with birth family members, keep records, attend meetings and work with the wider team, as well as developing their own skills.
+As well as providing day-to-day care for children and young people, they are expected to advocate on behalf of the child, support their educational, health and social wellbeing, manage sometimes challenging behaviour, keep records, attend meetings and work with the wider team, as well as developing their own skills.

-Foster carers commit time and energy to children in their care.
+Foster carers commit time and energy to looking after the children in their care.
 Being someone for them to trust, talk to and celebrate achievements is important, as is having the patience, resilience, and confidence to deal with situations which do not go to plan.
-Foster carers also need to be observant to recognise when they need to step in or seek assistance to help deal with a particular situation.
+They also need to be observant to recognise when they need to step in or seek assistance to help deal with a particular situation.
 Foster carers are also encouraged to reflect on their actions to learn from experiences and continuously develop their skills.

-All foster carers receive training before being approved to foster, granting them the tools and complimenting their skills and experience to help meet the needs of any child in their care.
-Throughout a foster carer’s career, there will be opportunities and expectations to complete further training, as well as ongoing support.
+All foster carers receive training before being approved to foster, giving them the tools, and complementing their skills and experience, to help meet the needs of any child in their care.
+Throughout a their career, there will be opportunities and expectations to complete further training, as well as ongoing support.